 Queens Council on the Arts, QAF Grant for Murmur/Mutter/Yell

-New York Foundation for the Arts, Fiscal Sponsorship for Murmur/Mutter/Yell
+New York Foundation for the Arts, fiscal sponsorship for Murmur/Mutter/Yell

-Newlyn Art Gallery & The Exchange, Restructured Residency, Newlyn, England
+Newlyn Art Gallery, Structure Residency, Newlyn, England

 2016